Deep-Symmetry/open-beat-control/README.md

 ### Java Runtime

-You may be able to get by with Java 6, but a current release will perform better and have more recent security updates.
+The minimum Java version needed is 9, but a current release will perform better and have more recent security updates.
 We currently use [Amazon Corretto 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html)